pawarherschel/UniOfAaltoInterviewSlides/slides.typ

 ]

 == Kait <ap:k>
-#speaker-note[
+#pdfpc.speaker-note(
+  plain-text[
     I made Kait to use as my vtuber persona.
 My aim was to make a simple countryside girl inspired by cottagecore who has a lot of heart motifs.
 I made or edited the textures in photoshop.

     While I ultimately didn't stream much, I'm still proud of the character I made.
-]
+  ].trim(),
+)
 #columns(2)[
   #figure-image(path: "resources/kait.png")[Original Character: Kait]
   #colbreak()